pchain-org/pweb3/docs/web3-pi-ens.rst

-.. _eth-ens:
+.. _pi-ens:

 .. include:: include_announcement.rst

 ============
-web3.eth.ens
+web3.pi.ens
 ============

-The ``web3.eth.ens`` functions let you interacting with the Ens smart contracts.
+The ``web3.pi.ens`` functions let you interacting with the Ens smart contracts.

 .. code-block:: javascript

-    import Web3 from 'web3';
+    import Web3 from 'pweb3';
-    import {Ens} from 'web3-eth-ens';
+    import {Ens} from 'web3-pi-ens';
-    import {Accounts} from 'web3-eth-accounts';
+    import {Accounts} from 'web3-pi-accounts';

-    // "Web3.givenProvider" will be set if in an Ethereum supported browser. const eth = new Ens(
+    // "Web3.givenProvider" will be set if in an Pchain supported browser. const pi = new Ens(
-        Web3.givenProvider || 'ws://some.local-or-remote.node:8546',
+        Web3.givenProvider || 'ws://some.local-or-remote.node:6970/pchain',
         null,
         options
-        new Accounts(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options)
+        new Accounts(Web3.givenProvider || 'ws://some.local-or-remote.node:6970/pchain', null, options)
     );

     // or using the web3 umbrella package

-    const web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);
+    const web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:6970/pchain', null, options);

-    // -> web3.eth.ens
+    // -> web3.pi.ens

 ------------------------------------------------------------------------------